walterfreeman/ast101/syllabus.md

 You can contact them by talking to them during class or lab or on Discord.

 Talk to the undergraduate coaches if:
-* You have a question about the tutorials in class, your homework, or your papers
+* You have a question about the tutorials in class, your homework, or your paper
-* You want advice on studying, writing your papers, or anything else!
+* You want advice on studying, writing your paper, or anything else!

 #### A note on email

 We will receive prodigious amounts of email this semester and will sometimes get behind on answering mail.
 Please help us out!
-There are two things you can do:
+There are a few things you can do:

 1. If you have a question that might apply to other students and are on Discord, please ask there instead of sending it as an email.
 You will get a quicker answer there, and other people will benefit.

 2. When you email us, please include a meaningful subject line in your message telling us what it is about; don’t write “Astronomy 101”, since almost all of the mail I get is about Astronomy 101, and that doesn’t help!
 Also don't use a subject line of "Lab" -- tell me what your issue is with your lab!